Ferret Serial Numbers and Military Registration Numbers

 |Australia||Army Registration Number (ARN)||115148||Apparently all Australian Ferrets were in the 115XXX ARN range.Here is a list from an Australian Army EME listing ARN with the corresponding earlier assigned British War Department numbers.
 CAUTION: Ferret owners have noted errors in the list (e.g. 115328 and 115332 both have the same WD number 87 BA 51.
 Other discrepancies have been noted.http://f1.grp.yahoofs.com/v1/4CpTR7lBsMIb-emA7qj8-qXsPiRqSdfs8E99i20HSJYnNpe4wmIL-23K7k34fhiinb68PsAY0h3hrsOp5oapnNhHnfc1gWT-BFZLqA/Ferret%20Numbers001.pdf|

 Canadian Army Registration (CAR) Number (after circa 1967 called the CFR – Canadian Forces Registration Number).
-This consisted of two numbers, the last two digits of the year in which the vehicle entered the service followed by a dash (sometimes a period or when stamped into vehicles, a “1” or “I” horizontal.)
+This consisted of two numbers, the last two digits of the year in which the vehicle entered the service followed by a dash (sometimes a period depending upon the stencils available. e.g. 53-12345 or 53.12345.
+When the CAR/CFR number was stamped into the metal frame of vehicles, a “1” or “I” on an angle “/”, or horizontal “-“, was used after the two digit year e.g. 53/12345

 “In the case of the Ferrets, it [the CAR/CFR] is stamped on the flat area on the right side of the hull next to the drivers window, just to the left of the horn.
 I have seen it on this spot on the majority of the Cdn Ferrets.” – Rob Love